-FBSs and SUAs
+1.1 FBS and SUAs

-This sourcebook provides a description of the methodologies, the processes, and the practical steps to construct a food balance sheet (FBS).
-FBS compilers will realize that All compilation steps to arrive at a final FBS actually refer to much more disaggregated balances of primary and processed products, here referred to as supply-utilization accounts (SUAs).
-It is only the final step of aggregation, the so-called “standardization” (see chapter 2.3 for the methodology and chapter 3 for practical examples) that eventually creates the more aggregate and standardized template, known as FBS.
-While almost all compilation steps refer to the finely disaggregated SUAs, the many hundreds of individual balances they contain are hardly useful for policy makers and, indeed, not even for analysts.
+This resource book provides descriptions of the methodologies, processes and practical steps for constructing an FBS.
+All the steps for compiling a final FBS are based on far more disaggregated balances of primary and processed products, which are referred to as supply utilization accounts (SUAs).
+It is only at the final step of aggregation – the so-called “standardization” (see section 2.2 for the methodology and chapter 4 for practical examples) – that the more aggregate and standardized template known as the FBS is created.
+While almost all compilation steps refer to the finely disaggregated SUAs, the many hundreds of individual balances they contain are of little use to policy-makers, or even analysts.
 They are therefore not disseminated by FAO.
-Also, National FBS compilers may need to carefully weigh the pros and cons of making these detailed SUA balances available.
+National FBS compilers may need to weigh carefully the pros and cons of making these detailed SUA balances available.